 Surprise Accounts: What You Need to Know About COVID-19 Medical Insurance and Treatment

-Since the onset of the COVID-19 pandemic, healthcare providers have faced a range of challenges and have had to respond quickly to changes in laws and regulations affecting their operations.
-One such change is restrictions on so-called medical “surprise bills” for patients with coronavirus infection, writes Jdsupra.
+Since the onset of the COVID-19 pandemic, healthcare providers have faced a variety of challenges and have had to quickly respond to changes in laws and regulations affecting their operations.
+One of these changes is restrictions on so-called medical “surprise bills” for patients with coronavirus infection, writes Jdsupra.

 Photo: Shutterstock

-Patients with private insurance have a personal cost (also known as cost-sharing) for medical care, which may include deductibles, copayments, or co-insurance.
-When a patient seeks care from a provider with whom their insurer does not have a contract (i.e., not in the network), the patient may receive a bill from the provider to pay for the difference between the provider's total cost of services and the amount paid by the insurer to the provider.
-This practice is often referred to as "Balance Billing" or "Surprise Invoicing".
+Patients with private insurance have out-of-pocket costs (also known as cost-sharing) for health care, which may include deductibles, copayments, or coinsurance.
+When a patient seeks care from a provider with whom their insurer does not have a contract (that is, out of network), the patient may receive a bill from the provider for the difference between the total cost of services charged by the provider and the amount paid by the insurer to the provider.
+This practice is often called "balance billing" or "surprise billing."

 Both federal law (including relevant federal agency recommendations) and state laws affect how (or when) providers can ensure that patients share the cost of testing and other services related to COVID-19.

-Whether a hospital can receive shared costs from a patient for tests and services related to COVID-19 depends on whether the test or service is diagnostic (related to coronavirus testing) or curative (related to COVID treatment) -nineteen).
-Please note that providers and health plans are not required to issue “surprise bills” to patients in any way.
+Whether a hospital can receive cost-sharing funds from a patient for tests and services related to COVID-19 depends on whether the test or service is diagnostic (related to testing for coronavirus) or therapeutic (related to treatment for COVID-19) -XNUMX).
+Please note that providers and health plans should not provide “surprise” bills to patients in any case.

 On the subject: What to do if you lose your health insurance due to job loss